tensorleap/tensorleap/examples/imdb/imdb/README.md

 #### Error analysis

-To explorer the model's performance we visualize the latent space represntation using  `Tensorleap's Analyzer`, which embedds the dataset sample's in a model-based 3D space.
+To explore the model's performance we visualize the latent space represntation using  `Tensorleap's Analyzer`, which embedds the dataset sample's in a model-based 3D space.

 ![Embedding space](images/img_7.png)